Science, technology, and innovation (STI) for ecosystem performance

 Institutul de Prospectiva brought a number of contributions to this project:

-• carried out a two-round Dynamic Argumentative Delphi survey, between December 2021 and February 2022.
+• Carried out the two-round Dynamic Argumentative Delphi survey, between December 2021 and February 2022.
 The survey engaged over 600 experts globally in enriching, assessing and prioritizing STI directions in terms of their potential to contribute to the capability of planetary ecosystems to flourish from now to 2050.
 The full report of the survey is available here.

 • a synthetic report highlighting: the most promising STI directions, considering their potential to contribute to the capability of planetary ecosystems to flourish from now to 2050; and the potential significant harms that STI could inflict on the capability of planetary ecosystems to flourish from now to 2050.
 The synthetic report is available here.

 The project “S&T&I FOR 2050.
-Science, Technology and Innovation for Ecosystem Performance – Accelerating Sustainability Transitions” is conducted on behalf of the European Commission.
-The project team comprises experts from the following organizations: Austrian Institute of Technology (lead), Institutul de Prospectiva, Fraunhofer ISI, ISINNOVA, Visionary Analytics.
+Science, Technology and Innovation for Ecosystem Performance – Accelerating Sustainability Transitions” was conducted on behalf of the European Commission.
+The project team comprises experts from the following organizations: Austrian Institute of Technology (lead), Institutul de Prospectiva , Fraunhofer ISI , Insight Foresight Institute (IFI), ISINNOVA , Visionary Analytics .

 Conference on the Future of Europe